starandtina/frontend-interview-questions/README.md

 * List semantic elements in HTML5 as much as you can and why we need them.
 * Write a 'Hello, Word!' html page. (whether get to know the necessary HTML tag for one page, DOCTYPE definition,...).
 * What's difference between XHTML 1.x and HTML4?
 * What's the difference between h1~h6?
-How's about difference between ul and ol?
+How's about the difference between ul and ol?
 * Have you ever got a chance to use dl, dt, dd?
 What's the semantic for them?
 * What's the common properties used with `form`?
 * What's going on if we don't set the `type` property for `input` element?